privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 By focusing on the threats that matter to you, this narrows down your thinking about the protection you need, so you can choose the tools that are right for the job.

-Broadly speaking, we categorize our recommendations into four categories of threats or goals that apply to most people.
-You may be concerned with one, a few, or all of these possibilities, and the tools and services you use depends on what your goals are.
-You may also have specific threats outside of these categories as well, which is perfectly fine!
-The important part is developing an understanding of the benefits and shortfallings of the tools you choose to use, because virtually none of them will protect you from every threat imaginable.

 ## Defining a threat